Michael E. DeBakey VA Medical Center - Houston, Texas

-General Purpose Fund (GPF 9006) - Donations used to assist Veterans and/or their families with general patient activities, including the Patient Coffee Cart Program.
+General Purpose Fund (GPF 9006) - Donations used to assist Veterans and/or their families with general patient activities; Account also supports needs of inpatients including hygiene items, under garments, socks, throw blankets, wheel chair bags, other necessities and the Patient Coffee Cart Program.

 Recreation (GPF 9002) - Donations used to facilitate patient therapeutic activities for leisure education programs, such as admission to sporting events, movies, and providing lunch for patients while on community outings.

 Social Work Emergency Fund (GPF 9004) - Donations used to provide assistance to Veterans and their families during times of need.
 Covers costs that aren’t part of the Veteran’s healthcare benefit package and for family members caring for a disabled or ill Veteran.

 Recreation Patient Activity (GPF 9032) - Donations used to support special patient programs, such as the National Veterans Golden Age Games.

 Visual Impairment (9011) – Donations used to support the needs of the Visual Impairment Services Team

 Fisher House (GPF 9031) - Donations used to support special needs of the Fisher House.

 MEDVAMC welcomes donations of hardbacks and paperbacks.
 These donations help enrich and improve the our resources.MEDVAMC accepts books as donations with the understanding that they may be added to the collection or distributed throughout the medical center.